(Kidney Health NZ, 2017)

 Albumin in your pee is detected using a urine dipstick.
 Read more about albumin in the urine(external link).
 Having protein in your pee also increases your chance of having a heart attack, stroke and/or high blood pressure.

-When kidney disease is detected early, changes to lifestyle and diet can slow the disease and prevent serious consequences.
+When kidney disease is detected early, changes to your lifestyle and what you eat can slow down the progress of kidney failure and prevent serious consequences.
+Kidney disease is classified into 5 stages based on how well your kidneys are working.
 Your treatment depends on what stage of kidney disease you have and what caused it in the first place.

 Your healthcare provider may also talk to you about: